Tuesday, November 26, 2024

 Divers' body bags are opaque.
 Upon extraction, onlookers see nothing except a dripping mesh sleeve.
 Recovering dead people, however, requires the officers to see and feel, underwater.

 Most of the recoveries happen in muddy rivers and lakes.
 Visibility is poor, therefore workers feel their way through silt and murk.
+A variety of marine life are drawn to decomposition.
 Touching a dead body may trip the reader's recoil reflex.
 A police officer, however, has to be able to zero in and stay in contact long enough to bag the body.

 In muddy, murky and cold obscurity officers are going through body bags like breakfast cereal.
 People fall off bridges, run off roads and drown.
 Falling through ice is common.